-Joint with Public Works & Transportation and Parks & Environment committees.
+Joint with Public Works & Transportation committee.

 Please note: Meetings of the Board of Legislators and its committees are held at the Michaelian Office Building, 148 Martine Avenue, White Plains, New York, 10601, and remotely via the WebEx video conferencing system.
 Legislators may participate in person or via Webex.
 Members of the public may attend meetings in person at any of its locations, or view it online on the Westchester County Legislature's website: